chris-has-a-github/ha-enphase-everything-else/README.md

 ### Reconfigure

-- You can reconfigure the integration (update site ID, serials, or session headers) without removing it.
+- You can reconfigure the integration (switch sites, update charger selection, or refresh credentials) without removing it.
-- Go to Settings → Devices & Services → Integrations → Enphase EV Charger 2 (Cloud) → Reconfigure.
+- Go to Settings → Devices & Services → Integrations → Enphase EV Charger 2 (Cloud) → Reconfigure, then sign in with your Enlighten credentials.
-- Paste refreshed `e-auth-token` and `Cookie` headers; optionally paste a cURL to auto‑fill.
+- Stored passwords pre-fill automatically; otherwise you will be asked to provide them during the flow.

 ### Supported devices